 I work for a small not-for-profit that serves low income households.
-I was hired a few months ago to help out following a sharp increase in demand for our services due to the pandemic.
+I was hired a few months ago to help out following a sharp increase in demand for services due to the pandemic.
 Prior to my arrival, the organization was run by just one person, the founder, an unpaid volunteer approaching retirement.
-Any help she needed came from volunteers (mostly local high school students), or a nationwide network organization with which we are affiliated.
+Any help she needed came from volunteers (mostly local high school students), or a nationwide network organization with which we are associated.
 My wages come from funding secured by this affiliate organization.

 People choose to do the jobs they do for any number of reasons.

 A primary motivation is, of course, income.
 Unless you’re independently wealthy, or otherwise provided for, you probably need $ to get by in this world.

 But money isn’t all that a job has to offer.

 In The Enthusiastic Employee (2005), David Sirota, Louis Meltzer, and Michael Irwin argue that the jobs we hold have the potential to satisfy three (3) basic human ‘needs.’

 One of those is the need to experience a sense of ‘equity,’ or fairness, in the workplace.
 This is especially true, it turns out, regarding pay.
 People not only want to be paid a fair wage for the work they do, they want it to be commensurate with what others possessing similar expertise, or tasked with similar responsibilities receive.
 But this sense of fairness applies to other aspects of the job as well, including: a desire to be treated respectfully, that the demands of the job will be reasonable, the work environs will be safe, and that one’s opinions will be taken seriously.